-The service aims to develop and strengthen skills that enable young people to move into totally independent accommodation.
+The service aims to develop and strengthen life skills that enable young people to move into independent accommodation.
 Support staff can also provide assistance to young people to restore their relationship with their family.

 Accommodation can be provided for periods of up to 12 months with external support provided by qualified and dedicated youth workers.
 Youth workers are available to provide external support to young people during office hours, but they do not live at the properties.
 A wait list is used to allocate properties to appropriate clients.